bicCluster/learning-cluster/README.md

 If you cann't create iptables by following the steps above, you can refer to this script created by Hsueh-Hung Cheng [Here](https://gist.github.com/xuehung/8859e7162466918aac82), make sure you understand each line of script (it may not work).

+## <a name="trubleshoot">Basic Network Troubleshooting</a>
+### The basic formular
+> * Is the interface configured correctly?
+(Related command or files: ifconfig, /etc/network/interfaces, lspci, lsmod, dmesg)
+> * Is DNS/hostnames configured correctly?
+(Related command or files: /etc/hosts, /etc/resolv.conf, bind)
+> * Are the ARP tables correct? (arp -a)
+> * Can you ping the localhost? (ping localhost/127.0.0.1)
+> * Can you ping other local hosts (hosts on the local network) by IP address?
+How about hostname?
+(Related command: ping)
+> * Can you ping hosts on another network (Internet)?
+(Related command: ping) All your are doing is going either up or down the network model layers.

+### Explanations about several useful command
+> * `route -n`: To see your routing tables. `-n` means return numeric output
+> * `ping`: Ping your computer (by address, not host name) to determine that TCP/IP is functioning.
+You can also use option `-c` to determine how many packets you'are sending.
+> * `ifconfig`: Tell you everything about the network interface